SoftInstigate/restheart-plugin-skeleton/README.md

 > the script automatically deploys the plugin to RESTHeart

-> the script automatically downloads RESTHeart and the DCEVM JVM in the `.cache` directory.
+> the script automatically downloads RESTHeart in the `.cache` directory.
 Delete `.cache` and rerun the script to update RESTHeart to latest release.

 You can check the log file with `tail -f restheart.log`